Megillat Taanit

+The work was probably written late in the Second Temple period, perhaps from 40–70 CE in the 1st century.
+The last event dated without dispute is Emperor Caligula's order to place a statue of himself in the Second Temple (c.
+39 CE).
+A few scholars think it references events after the destruction of the Temple in 70 CE.
+References to it in other literature suggest it certainly existed by the 2nd century.
+The author is unknown, although various rabbinic works speculate on how it was composed.

 History of the feast days

-The events described therein date to several time periods: the pre-Hasmonean period, the Hasmonean era, the early Roman period and the period of the Great War against Rome, with the majority of the entries relating to the Hasmonean period.
+The events described therein date to several periods: the pre-Hasmonean period, the Hasmonean period, the early Roman period, and the period of the First Jewish–Roman War, with the majority of the entries relating to the Hasmonean period.
 Almost half of theses events cannot be conclusively identified.
 Nearly all commemorate victories in battle, especially those events centered around the Hasmonean period.

 The days are enumerated, not in the chronological order of the events they commemorate, but in the sequence of the calendar.
 Megillat Taanit contains twelve chapters, each chapter contains the memorial days of a single month, beginning with Nisan (the first calendar month), and ending with Adar.

 While J. Schmilg argued that these memorial days become festivals by being incorporated and recorded in Megillat Taanit, later scholarship has concluded that the days had been known and celebrated by the people long before that time (as Schmilg himself was forced to admit in the case of some of them).
-The celebration of these festivals or semi-festivals evidently existed as early as the time of Judith.
-The compilers of Megillat Taanit merely listed the memorial days, and at the same time determined that the less important should be celebrated by a mere suspension of fasting, while public mourning was to be forbidden on the more important ones.
+The celebration of these festivals or semi-festivals existed as early as the time of the Book of Judith.
+The compilers of Megillat Taanit merely listed the memorial days and, at the same time, determined that a mere suspension of fasting should celebrate the less important, while public mourning was to be forbidden on the more important ones.

 Structure

-In most editions Megillat Taanit consists of two parts, which are distinct in language and in form, namely:
+In most editions, Megillat Taanit consists of two parts, which are distinct in language and in form, namely: